 CRACKCast E227 – Spinal Injuries

 This updated episode of CRACKCast covers Rosen’s Chapter 36 (9th Ed.) on spinal injuries.
 This episode will outline the approach and details of the diagnosis, classification and treatment of spinal trauma in the emergency department.
-Shownotes – PDF Here Rosen’s in Perspective Alright, podcast listeners.
+Shownotes – PDF Here [bg_faq_start] Rosen’s in Perspective Alright, podcast listeners.
 We are back at it again with another episode of CRACKCast.
 Today, we will be reviewing Chapter 36 – Spinal Injuries in Rosen’s 9th Edition.
-This is one …
+This is …

 CRACKCast E225 – Head Trauma